on this page

 GBS and Swine Flu

-GBS is not a factor in the decision whether to Mum should be vaccinated against swine flu, regardless of whether she knows she carries GBS or not.
+GBS is not a factor in the decision as to whether you should be vaccinated against swine flu, regardless of whether you know you carry GBS or not.